North Carolina insurance CE and renewal

 - Compliance date controls risk: NCDOI states licenses expire when minimum hours or mandatory topic hours are not met by the CE compliance date.

-- Nonresident rules differ: nonresident producers generally satisfy North Carolina through home-state good standing, while some nonresident adjusters can have North Carolina CE obligations.
+- Nonresident producers: home-state good standing generally satisfies North Carolina for producers, while some nonresident adjusters can still have North Carolina CE obligations.

 Course planning